layout filler image Coyote Acres Ranch layout filler image

 Sheep Trax Luke 161L

 I had two tremendous ram lambs to choose between for my replacement for the 943G ram, that I unfortunately lost in late March 2023.
-As much as I was sorely tempted to keep the 152L ram, I have so many sheep, both rams and ewes, from the Sawyer C 76X line, I decided to take another look at this guy.
-Well, I liked what I saw.
-First off, he is a son of Sheep Trax Ellyn 125E, who is one of my most productive ewes.
+Luke 161L was my choice.
+He is a son of Sheep Trax Ellyn 125E, who is one of my most productive ewes.
 She lambs out of season, and she routinely has triplets.
 Best of all, her grandmother is Sheep Trax Aspen 367A, who was another phenomenal ewe who was out of Sawyer C 104W.
 That is a ewe I love to see on a pedigree.
 (Three of the four grandparents you see on this pedigree go back to the Sawyer flock.)
 Secondly, he is a triplet, and while that is no guarantee of anything, it sure doesn't hurt.
 Thirdly, I love the look of him, as he is very smooth and correct, with good legs and feet and a nice straight top.
 His birth weight was 10.7 lbs and he was 108 lbs at 116 days of age.
 Scrapie genotype QR (just like his old Dad).This one stays.
+Update- I have lambs coming in May 2024 sired by this ram that I am anxious to see.
+He will be used again in the summer for January 2025 lambs.

 Sheep Trax Pol 943G Polycott 551Y